≡ Menu

 • Check any wounds for problems.

 The cost is relative to the severity.
-If your dog’s in a really bad state and needs surgery, it’s going to be a few thousand dollars.
-Even if he needs to get a bone biopsy, that can hundreds of dollars just for diagnosis.
-All in all, getting diagnosis and treatment could be $300-5000!
+If your dog’s in a terrible state and needs surgery, it will be a few thousand dollars.
+Even if he needs to get a bone biopsy, that can cost hundreds of dollars just for the diagnosis; all in all, getting a diagnosis and treatment could be $300-5000!

-We here at IndulgeYourPet aren’t doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be very passionate about animals and only want what’s best for them.
+But Remember: we at IndulgeYourPet aren’t doctors, veterinarians, or medical professionals.
+All we are is a bunch of folks who are passionate about animals and only want what’s best for them.

 Which is why…

-In addition to always recommending folks to take their pets to the vet any time they feel that there is something wrong with them, we here at IndulgeYourPet are also BIG fans of certain pet insurance policies.
+In addition to always recommending folks to take their pets to the vet whenever they feel that something is wrong with them, we here at IndulgeYourPet are also BIG fans of specific pet insurance policies.
+This way, if your pet becomes sick or injured and requires the care of a veterinarian, you will be on the “hook” for 100% of the potentially expensive care they will need.

-For more information about who we “feel” currently offers the “best” pet insurance policies in the industry right now, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, we encourage you to check out our Best Pet Insurance Companies article.

 { 3 comments… add one }